eduardo-marcolino/acf-fields-in-custom-table/readme.txt

 == Description ==

-This ACF plugin makes it possible to store ACF data in organised, structured database tables instead of WordPress core meta tables.
+This ACF plugin makes it possible to store ACF data in structured database tables instead of WordPress core meta tables.

 = ACF Compatibility =

 This plugin was testes with *ACF 5 FREE Version* .

+== Frequently Asked Questions ==

+= This plugin supports custom post types? =

+Yes.
+It supports custom post types and built in types of post and page

+== Screenshots ==

+1. Enabling ACF: Fields in Custom Table

 == Installation ==